neutronest/anitamasaver/README.md

 This scipt will install dependencies and begin the saving task automatically.Each article metadata and content will be downloaded as json file in output/ folder.
 Notice that now we support sync download style only and it will cost you several hours.
 Asynchronous task is in the plan.

-The Image data and series article saving task is still to be down.
+The Image data and series article saving task is still to be done.

 ## Other